 According to the Bank of England, the typical household in the UK spends over £2000 every month.
 In December, this number increased by 25%, with family members spending an additional £500 during the Christmas period.

 The majority of Christmas shoppers (42%) in 2017 reported planning to buy presents for five to ten people.
 Almost one quarter said they would be buying presents for less than five people, while 7% said they would be buying gifts for more than 20 people.

 Top 10 Most Returned Christmas Gifts

 Here are the 10 Christmas gifts that are mostly returned based on global survey:

 Source: Global Data

-The purchasing of music & DVDs sees a massive influx in December, with over 110% increase in spending at Christmas.
-The second-highest increase is on books, which sees an 85% growth, followed by computers with a 68% increase in spending.
+The purchasing of music & DVDs saw a massive influx in December, with over a 110% increase in spending at Christmas.
+The second-highest increase is in books, which saw an 85% growth, followed by computers with a 68% increase in spending.
 Spending on toiletries rises by 56% over the festive season, while clothing expenditure sees a 43% jump.

 Studies have shown that experiences make for better gifts than material items.
-Research published online in the Journal of Consumer Research found that experiential gifts like a spa day or a music concert are more effective than material gifts at improving relationships from the recipient’s perspective.
+Research published online in the Journal of Consumer Research found that experiential gifts like a spa day or a theatre experience are more effective than material gifts at improving relationships from the recipient’s perspective.

 The study argues that an experiential gift elicits a strong emotional response, which inherently fosters a closer relationship between the gift giver and recipient.